ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 * ![N-N: blastn and megablast](gnuplot/nn-time.png)
 * ![M-N: focus on megablast](gnuplot/mn-time.png)

-Notes:

-* unit for running time is 'seconds' on the above pictures;
-* N-N and M-N comparisons not done using PLAST since it is not optimal with regards to BLAST performance.
+Note: N-N and M-N comparisons not done using PLAST since it is not optimal with regards to BLAST performance.